 Finally, we’d be remiss if we didn’t mention the National Air and Space Museum, which features famous aircraft like the Apollo 11 moon lander, Charles Lindbergh’s Spirit of St. Louis, and even the Wright brothers’ original Wright Flyer – the very first airplane.

 Suppose you’re interested in seeing these museums for yourself and the rest of the city.
-In that case, we recommend checking out our Washington DC Monuments Self-Guided Tour, available now through our app on iOS and Android.
+In that case, we recommend checking out our Washington DC Monuments Self-Guided Tour.